svalinn/r2s-act/doc/R2S_USER_Manual.rst

 Parameters for r2s_step1.py
 _______________________________________________________________________________

-# The number of rays per mesh row to fire
-# during Monte Carlo generation of the macromaterial grid.
-# Raising this number will reduce material errors, but
-# also increase the runtime of r2s_step1.
+:mmgrid_rays: The number of rays per mesh row to fire during Monte Carlo generation of the macromaterial grid.
+Raising this number will reduce material errors, but also increase the runtime of r2s_step1.
-mmgrid_rays = 10

-# If step2setup is 1, runs the r2s_step2setup.py script at the end of
-#  r2s_step1.py.  r2s_step2setup.py creates folders for all cooling steps
+:step2setup=0: If step2setup is 1, runs the r2s_step2setup.py script at the end of r2s_step1.py.  r2s_step2setup.py creates folders for all cooling steps and isotopes specified.
-#  and isotopes specified
-step2setup = 0

 ...............................................................................